jelle619/cahcaw.nl/3_6_Flabbergasted.md

 *"Once again, I am sorry.
 Of course the clean-up will be carried on.*

 For the record, the telegraph is a national newspaper (instead of a regional one).
 We even got our article published there, but, we didn't make it to the front page.

 ---

+Finally there was some back-and-forth with the person for the editorial, in order to ensure we weren't shooting ourselves in the foot.

+Me:
+*With all due respect, can you (for now) leave the inheritors alone?
+We can receive a lot of backlash if you're going to now bother them.*

+Him:
+*I will leave them alone regardless, I do not know who they are, so I can't approach them.*

+Me:
+*Well, it is what it is.
+It is cool though to see the treehouse on the front page.
+Thank you regardless, maybe this can work out in our favor by having the municipality read our side of the story.*

+---